joelakwam/codedamn-website-webscraper/README.md

-# Web Scraper - Codedamn Website
+# Web Scraper - Flipkart Website
-- A web scraper that scrapes the [Codedamn](https://codedamn.com) website for products information such as:
+- A web scraper that scrapes the [Flipkart](https://flipkart.com) website for products information such as:
 1. Product's name
 2. Price
 3. Description